msquared-io/etherbase/packages/etherbase-client/README.md

 });
 ```

-or use the 'update' function to update the state:
+or use the `update` function to update the state:

 ```tsx
 const { state, loading, error, update } = useEtherstore([contractAddress, "path", "to", "state"], {